Sold the Coffin Dance Meme NFT For Over $1 Million

 A meme of dancing African pallbearers Coffin Dance was sold at an NFT auction for a record amount of 1,047,806 dollars (327 ETH).
 The winning bid for the meme was placed on April 9th.
 Starting with our submission and after our powerful persuasion to the pallbearers, the coffin Dance team decided to sell its meme to support Ukraine, which is now fighting a russian military invasion and facing all of russian war crimes.
 It’s important to note that 25% of the proceeds (our common part of a deal as organizers from Ukraine), according to the prescribed conditions of the smart contract, were sent to the “Come back alive” charity fund to help the Ukrainian military.

-Project inception and prediction of a possible fail
+Project inception and risk of potential failure

 Auction night